cirex-web/cirex-web/README.md

 > [!TIP]
-> Your Lie in April is a top-tier anime to watch - esp. if you are/were a musician.
+> Your Lie in April is a top-tier anime to binge watch at some point in your life - esp. if you are/were a musician.
+It's stunning.

 # Hey!
 I'm Eric Xu
 I'm a frontend/backend dev (one may even say fullstack at this point...) who did CP back in the day.